yourjelly/odoo/addons/wowl/doc/components/dropdown.md

 - Emits an event to inform which list item is clicked
 - Infinite multi-level support
 - SIY: style it yourself
+- Configurable hotkey to open/close a dropdown or select a dropdown item
+- Keyboard navigation (arrows, enter...)

 ## API